 Naturally, the investigators next question was: what mechanism in the brain makes fisetin so effective?

 Over 40 years ago, in early work on the enigma of learning and memory, Tere Lomo, from Oslo, Norway, made an important discovery while studying the hippocampus (center for learning and memory) of a rabbit brain.
 If he applied an electrical pulse to a neuron connected in a circuit to a series of neurons (neuronal circuit), it evoked a response that could be measured, as the pulse traveled from one neuron to another in the electrical circuit.

 Even more impressive was his discovery that the intensity of the pulse was important.
 The greater the magnitude of the initial electrical stimulation, the easier it was to activate the electrical circuit with subsequent, much smaller electrical pulses.

 This is called long-term potentiation (LTP), which simply means the neuronal electrical circuit is sensitized and functions like a “trigger finger” with subsequent stimulation.
-(For more on LTP, see Juvenon Health Journal, Volume 10, Number 6, The Aging Brain: Why We Forget And What Might Help.”)
+The Aging Brain: Why We Forget And What Might Help.”)
 This sensitized state persists for long periods and forms the basis of memory and learning.